Giddarbaha: Economy

 Giddarbaha is one of the largest producers of snuff and Naswar in India.
 Several brands of snuff claim to have originated there, including 5 Photo, Six Photo, and 7 Photo snuff.
 The Six Photo Snuff Factory remains in Giddarbaha.

 The city also acts as an agricultural market serving surrounding towns and villages.

+Politics

+Giddarbaha forms part of the Gidderbaha Assembly constituency (Sl.
+No. 84) in Sri Muktsar Sahib district.
+Amarinder Singh Raja Warring of the Indian National Congress won the seat in three consecutive elections in 2012, 2017 and 2022 before vacating it to contest the 2024 Lok Sabha election from Ludhiana, which he won by a margin of 20,942 votes.
+The current MLA is Hardeep Singh Dimpy Dhillon of the Aam Aadmi Party, who won the November 2024 by-election defeating Congress candidate Amrita Singh Warring by a margin of 21,969 votes.

 Notable people from Giddarbaha

 Giddarbaha is famous for producing Sardar (leaders) and Kalaakar (singers).
 Some of them are listed as: